-A large North American online book retailer provided a random sample of consumer book reviews posted on its website (1,500 reviews selected from all book reviews written in 2007-2008).
+A large North American online book retailer provided a random sample of consumer book reviews posted on their website (1,500 reviews selected from all book reviews written in 2007-2008).
 Seventy-nine reviews contained no text (i.e., a star rating only) or were not written in English, leaving 1,421 for analysis.
-The median reviewer purchased 12 books (SD = 41.3) within this period and wrote 10 book reviews (SD = 34.79).3
+The median reviewer purchased 12 books (SD = 41.3) within this period and wrote 10 book reviews (SD = 34.79).1 or support of the book for others (e.g., "I recommend this book" or similar).2 Judge agreement on the training set was high (97.0%) and disagreements were resolved through discussion.

 First, two independent judges identified the presence of explicit endorsements in a training set (100 randomly selected reviews).
-They noted any first-person assertions of approval or support of the book for others (e.g., "I recommend this book").4 Judge agreement on the training set was high (97.0%), and disagreements were resolved through discussion.
+They noted any first-person assertions of approval